uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 The assistant can reason about how to do a sequence of actions, for example if I ask about the weather it will first find my location and then find the weather at that location.
 (See example conversation + more in the Examples section below.)

+The assistant leverages the LLM capabilities of Chat GPT, so it can handle other languages as well; I have tested it with Danish and English.

 ## Examples